 5. Folklore – leprechauns and fairies are our nation’s secret heroes

-Mythology is an essential part of Irish culture.
+Mythology is an essential part of Irish cultural traditions and customs.
 Even if the locals might occasionally turn their noses up at tourists asking where to find leprechauns, they are still proud that their country has more fairy tales, hero stories, and legends than most.